 It can take up to a week to reply to a potential guest poster.
 Please be patient.

-So far, I’ve only had one guest poster end up in the Spam folder.
-And I always check, each time I log in for work.
+I only had one guest poster end up in the Spam folder.
+And I always checked, each time I logged in for work.

 If you addressed your pitch correctly, we got it.
 (And this goes for every publication/editor, not just BAFB).

 3. Provide a killer headline.

 And if you can provide sub-headers and sidebars–even better.
 Basically, the easier you make it for us to visualize your article as a reality, the more likely it will be a reality.

 4. Share your sources.

 What research have you done?
 Got any cool quotes?
 We don’t expect you to give it all up in the pitch (please don’t), but it’d be nice to have that subtle hint that you know what research is and that your article is going to have value.

 Longtime guest posters still send in pitches like they’re newbies.
 And that’s the way it should be.
 The process goes a little faster for them because we already know they’re good, but we still need to know what they’re planning.